Get help for free

 Attachments

 Day 55-60.
-Grow tent preparation and Fruiting Conditions
+Grow Tent preparation and Fruiting Conditions

 First, I assembled my grow tent and placed a metal shelf rack inside.